arturffsi/lp-mlops-foundations/README.md

 - The process includes:
   - Source control for all code and pipeline steps.
   - Automated building, testing, and packaging of pipeline components.
-  - Deployment to different environments (dev → pre-prod → prod) with increasing levels of automation.
+  - Deployment to different environments (dev → prod) with increasing levels of automation.
   - Model registry and metadata tracking for reproducibility.
   - Monitoring of deployed services for performance and reliability.
 - Retraining and redeployment of models can be **triggered automatically** (based on schedule, new data, or business needs).